 Back in 2005, after doing an extensive search on the web, I couldn’t find very many people blogging about what it’s actually like to live day to day with the more severe form of asthma.I thought I would change that.
 In doing so, I changed myself as well.

 I created this site to share my experiences in coping with this debilitating disease and the many challenges of maintaining a daily fitness program and a meaningful productive life.
-For me this includes aerobic exercise such as short distance racewalking and long distance endurance walking.
-I’m also heavily involved in severe asthma advocacy, medical research and asthma education.
+For me this includes aerobic exercise in the form of walking 1-3 miles per day and low impact strength training for my upper body.
+I’m heavily involved in Severe Asthma/COPD advocacy and education.
+Im also medical research subject for on-going asthma related studies.
 I’m brutally honest when it comes to writing about my disease.
-I don’t hold back or embellish.
+I don’t hold back or embellish anything.
 What you see and read here is happening to a real person.
-Aside from my asthma interests, I enjoy travel, meeting interesting people and playing the bass guitar.

 Writing about this crazy journey is therapeutic as well.
 It helps me cope with the burden of living with this disease.
 I put my stuff out there for others find, and in a manner that’s easier to understand then typical medical journals.
 With over 200 million asthmatics on the planet, Im certainly not the only one struggling with a very severe form of the disease.
 I hope my personal experiences and the information I provide here will reach people who find it useful in someway…this includes Physicians and medical Scientists as well.